 Instead of forcing you to babysit a separate topic cluster tool, RankYak bakes clustering straight into its workflow.
 The moment you hook up your site, its algorithm scouts low-competition queries, bundles them under logical parent topics, and schedules each piece for publication.
-Strategy and execution merge in a single click.

 Single plan: $99 per month covering up to 30 AI-written articles and unlimited clustering.
-A 3-day free trial lets you cancel anytime—no card gets charged if you do.
+A 3-day free trial lets you cancel anytime, no card gets charged if you do.

 Best for solopreneurs, small teams, and agencies chasing "set-and-forget" SEO growth.
 The only caveat: clusters live inside RankYak's content planner, so there's no standalone dashboard for manual tweaks.

-If you just need a fast snapshot of how your seed keyword breaks into logical groups, SEO.ai’s free tool is the speediest option we found.
-No sign-up screens, credit cards, or caps on daily looks—just paste a term and watch clusters populate in seconds.
+If you just need a fast snapshot of how your seed keyword breaks into logical groups, SEO.ai's free tool is the speediest option we found.
+No sign-up screens, credit cards, or caps on daily looks, just paste a term and watch clusters populate in seconds.

 Under the hood, GPT-4 classifies search intent, then groups variations and long-tails that share similar SERP results.
 A color-coded output highlights primary, secondary, and tertiary sub-clusters for easier skim-through.